sipcapture/homer/INSTALL.md

 * Import the _SIP Search Dashboard_ and perform a test search
 	* _homer-api/examples/dashboards/_1431943495.json_

+* Configure Admin > Nodes to point to your MySQL instances w/ authentication

 ### Enjoy Homer5!

 Where is everything?
 Things moved around in Homer 5 - Here's a quick visual reference: